 Without credit, lenders can’t gauge how reliable you are at paying bills.
 That’s why some people suggest that having no credit is as bad as having bad credit.

 The good news is that building credit isn’t hard.
-Below is how to build credit while creating a positive credit history.
+Below is advice for how to build credit while creating a positive credit history.

 How to build credit from scratch

 Banks like to see that you can manage your money.
 To begin building credit, consider some of the following strategies:

 - Piggyback on someone else’s credit: Becoming a joint account holder is a fast way to add information to your credit history.
 As a joint account holder, you’ll gain the other person’s history with the credit card in question, which can be a benefit and a challenge.
 When you’re considering someone to be a joint account holder, choose wisely and act responsibly.
 You don’t want to add another person’s negative credit history to your credit report.